Hints of Eden

 We don’t know a lot about the world the Garden of Eden was a part of, but the clues we do find, make me want to know more.

-2. For all the diagrams, the outlines of modern and ancient animals are for scale, not for a good idea of what those animals actually looked like.
+3. There are giant beaver details here which also lists the Pleistocene epoch which would be from the post-Flood time based on the same creationist chart referenced for the sloth, above.
+For the size of a modern beaver, see here and here.
+For all the diagrams, the outlines of modern and ancient animals are for scale, not for a good idea of what those animals actually looked like.

 7. For the general heights of Redwoods, Sequoias, and Eucalyptus trees, see here.
 The current tallest Redwood is Hyperion, found in 2006 at 379 feet as mentioned here.
 Details on the Saturn V rocket can be found here and details on the Statue of Liberty, here and here.